pulimeng/Useful_GNN_models/README.md

 - `model_name` with the name of the GNN model you want to use, such as "GCN," "GIN," "GAT," "MPNN," or "GEN."
 - `./results` with the output folder path where the training results will be saved.
 Feel free to change this path to a different directory if needed.

-Before running the training script, ensure you have installed the required dependencies, including PyTorch, Torch Geometric, and any other libraries mentioned in the code.
+Before running the training script, ensure you have installed the required dependencies, including PyTorch, PyG, and any other libraries mentioned in the code.

 ## Usage: